-It’s much more important to monitor the value you create from each visitor to a site, rather than trying to manage individual ad pricing – CPM or eCPM – or, manage ‘page yield’ / RPM, or use daily revenue as your guide.
+It’s much more essential to monitor the value you create from each visitor to a site, rather than trying to manage individual ad pricing – CPM or eCPM – or, manage ‘page yield’ / RPM, or use daily revenue as your guide.

-RPM, CPM and daily revenue monitoring can give you a signal, but are also prone to giving off false positives (e.g. higher RPM, but lower overall earnings) and are not a reliable or scientific way of monitoring your monetization success.
+RPM, CPM, and daily revenue monitoring can give you a signal, but are also prone to giving off false positives (e.g., higher RPM, but lower overall earnings) and are not a reliable or scientific way of monitoring your monetization success.

 How to get started with Ezoic

 Before you can get your site ads managed by Ezoic, you need to first meet up with their requirements.
 Just like AdSense, it’s easy to get started with Ezoic, and these are the things you need to meet up with before getting your site accepted by Ezoic.